Eligibility requirements for financial aid are:

 Applicants for financial aid must submit the following information to the financial aid office:

-The American Academy of Art’s Financial Aid Application.
+The American Academy of Art College's Financial Aid Application.

 A signed FAFSA.

-Tax filers (both students and parents of dependent students) must use the IRS Data Retrieval through the FAFSA or must request an IRS Tax Return Transcript for their Federal Income Tax Return from two years ago.
+Tax filers (both students and parents of dependent students) must use the IRS Data Retrieval through the FAFSA or provide an IRS Tax Return Transcript or a signed copy of their Federal Income Tax Return from two years ago.

-Non tax filers (both students and parents of dependent students) will need to fill out the American Academy of Art’s Non-Tax Filer Form.
+Non tax filers (both students and parents of dependent students) will need to fill out the American Academy of Art College's Non-Tax Filer Form.

 An IRS Confirmation of Nonfiling Letter is required for parents who did not file taxes and for independent students who did not file taxes.